One of the mysteries of the English language finally explained.

-1Visible to someone.‘the youth was keeping him in view’
+1Visible.‘the youth was keeping him in view’

 perceptible, perceivable, seeable, observable, noticeable, easily seen, detectable, discernible, recognizable, in view, in sight, on view, on displayView synonyms